TejMeruva/PySimpleML/README.md

 - Random Forest

 #### Background
-**I am a noob.** So this is code is not the cleanest in the world by any means.
+**I am a newbie.** So this is code is not the cleanest in the world by any means.
 This is just me getting my hands dirty.
 This package however, _is_ very handy to train a model in a jiffy in two lines of code.

 I'd love to hear any suggestions or corrections.